Android Numberpicker Decimals

 android:textSize="16sp"/>

-In your Activity#onCreate()
+In your Activity#onCreate() place

 DecimalPickerdecimalPicker= (DecimalPicker) view.findViewById(R.id.decimal_picker);